trshant-sugoi/stackedit/drafts/2019-02-25-Compiler-I-AST.md

     ```
 To understand and see these in action, Do try out <https://astexplorer.net/>.
 This site is amazing and will make you see in action building of an AST with code.
 Read [this](https://blog.buildo.io/a-tour-of-abstract-syntax-trees-906c0574a067) to figure out the why's and what's.

-Many thanks to <https://mermaidjs.github.io> for the sequence diagram.
+Many thanks to the creators of  <https://mermaidjs.github.io> for the sequence diagram.
 It is truly a pleasure to work with.

 more reading:
 <https://medium.com/basecs/grammatically-rooting-oneself-with-parse-trees-ec9daeda7dad>